 Andrea is a Principal on AQR’s Global Stock Selection team, focusing on research and portfolio management of the Firm’s Long/Short and Long-Only equity strategies.
 He is also an Adjunct Professor of Finance at New York University’s Stern School of Business.
 He has published in top academic journals and won several awards for his research, including the Smith Breeden Award, the Fama-DFA award, the BGI best paper award, several Bernstein Fabozzi/Jacobs Levy Awards, and the PanAgora Crowell Memorial Prize.
 Prior to AQR, Andrea was an associate professor of finance at the University of Chicago’s Graduate School of Business and a Research Associate at the National Bureau of Economic Research.
 He also served as a consultant for DKR Capital Partners and J.P.
 Morgan Securities and on the board of directors of the Center for Research in Security Prices at the University of Chicago.
 He earned a B.S. in economics from the University of Roma Tre, an M.S. in economics from the London School of Economics and a Ph.D. in economics from Yale University.

-Jacques is the head of AQR’s Global Stock Selection team and is involved in all aspects of research, portfolio management and strategy development for the firm’s equity products and strategies.
-Prior to AQR, he developed quantitative stock-selection strategies for the Asset Management division of Goldman, Sachs & Co.
+Jacques is a Principal and head of AQR’s Global Stock Selection team.
+In this role, he is involved in all aspects of research, portfolio management and strategy development for the firm’s equity products and strategies.
+He is also a member of both the firm’s Strategic Planning and Risk Committees.
+Prior to joining AQR at its inception in 1998, Jacques was with Goldman, Sachs & Co., where he developed quantitative stock-selection strategies within the asset management division.
+Before joining Goldman, he was pursuing a Ph.D. in applied mathematics at the University of Washington, where his research interests ranged from mathematical physics to quantitative methods for sports handicapping.
 Jacques earned a B.S. in applied mathematics from Brown University and an M.S. in applied mathematics from the University of Washington.
-Before joining Goldman, he was pursuing a Ph.D. in applied mathematics at Washington, where his research interests ranged from mathematical physics to quantitative methods for sports handicapping.

 Jeremy leads AQR’s North America institutional team within Business Development, working with and advising clients throughout the United States and Canada.
 Prior to AQR, Jeremy was a vice president of Allstate Financial and a consultant with Mercer Investment Consulting, advising pension plans on asset allocation and investment-manager selection.
 He earned an A.B. in politics from Princeton University, graduating cum laude, and an M.B.A. with high honors from the University of Chicago’s Graduate School of Business, where he was named a Siebel Scholar as one of the top 25 M.B.A. students annually.
 He is a CFA charterholder.